Svengoolie: Broadcast history

-Spin-off
+Spin-offs

 A spin-off of both Svengoolie and MeTV's morning cartoon block Toon In with Me, titled Sventoonie, premiered on MeTV on March 26, 2022.
 Sventoonie was hosted by Toon In with Mes Kevin Fleming as his puppet character Toony the Tuna, in character as "Sventoonie".
 In the series, Sventoonie reviewed classic horror films and took part in comedy sketches with his own cast, including occasional appearances by Svengoolie himself.
 Sventoonie ended on February 25, 2023, with reruns of the classic Batman replacing it the following Saturday night.

-Another spin-off titled House of Svengoolie starred the Sven Squad as they also show horror and sci-fi movies.
+Another spin-off of Svengoolie titled House of Svengoolie starred the Sven Squad as they also show horror and sci-fi movies.